Calm-Solutions-LTD/Calm-POS/plan.md

             *   Preferred default POS layout (if multiple are assigned to their role).
             *   Size of product images in search results or quick select buttons.
             *   Density of information displayed.
+    *   Supports fast "offline" PIN login for previously authenticated users on that terminal by validating against a temporary local cache of hashed credentials (see 4.2.4).
 *   **2.1.3.
 Target Industries:** Universal (Retail, Food & Beverage, Services, etc.).
 *   **2.1.4.
 Functional Overview:** Users (cashiers, servers) log in to the POS interface.
 They can handle multiple customer orders concurrently, seamlessly switching between active carts.
 Items are added rapidly via scanning or intuitive lookup.
 Discounts and coupons are applied as per system configurations.
 The UI clearly reflects pricing.
 Users complete sales using various payment methods.
 The module updates inventory in real-time (when online, or syncs when reconnected) and records all transaction data for reporting.
 User preferences allow for a more personalized and efficient workspace.

 ### 2.2.
 Basic Inventory Management Module
 *   **2.2.1.
 Description:** Manages product information and tracks stock levels.